HSBC names Anshul Gupta M&A head for MENA - memo

 Transactions with Middle Eastern targets reached $20 billion during 2012, double the activity seen in 2011, according to Thomson Reuters data.
 Fees from advising clients totaled $157.9 million, a 23 percent increase.

-In February another British bank, Standard Chartered (STAN.L), hired Tom Emmet, previously with Royal Bank of Scotland (RBS.L), to head its M&A business in MENA.
+In February another British bank, Standard Chartered , hired Tom Emmet, previously with Royal Bank of Scotland, to head its M&A business in MENA.

+* Q1 OPERATING LOSS SEK 15.4 MILLION Source text for Eikon: Further company coverage: (Gdynia Newsroom)

+May 31IG Group Holdings Plc, a British online trading company, said it expected full-year pretax profit and earnings to be "modestly" ahead of last year, with full-year revenue seen rising about 7 percent.